Baqend/guide/src/topics/rest-api/index.md

 ## User Management

-To use Baqend's [user management system](/topics/user-management/) you have to use the user API.
+To use Baqend's [user management system](/topics/user-management/), you have to use the user API.
 It offers the ability to register and login users.

 Baqend uses a token-based authentication mechanism.
 Register and login requests return the header `baqend-authorization-token`.
-The value of this header is the authorization token, which must be attached as the `authorization` header to ACL protected CRUD requests:
+The value of this header is the authorization token, which must be attached as the `authorization` header to ACL-protected CRUD requests:
 `authorization: BAT <token>`

 ### Register

-To register a user execute a POST-request to `https://<app-name>.app.baqend.com/v1/db/User/register`.
+To register a user, send a POST request to `https://<app-name>.app.baqend.com/v1/db/User/register`.
 If you've defined more fields in the user schema, you can pass additional data to the user object in the request body.

-Request Method: `POST`
+Request method: `POST`

 Request URL: `https://<app-name>.app.baqend.com/v1/db/User/register`

-Request Headers:
+Request headers:
 ````
 accept: application/json
 content-type: application/json
 ````

-Request Body:
+Request body:
 ````
 {
   "password": "secret",